Updated on November 12, 2019

 “I’m so proud to produce more sustainable coffee.
 Our Kaynã is a good coffee, good for those who consume it, good for those who help produce it and good for the planet.
 Knowing that there are people who value all this when they choose which coffee to buy encourages us to continue.”

-Jefferson Adorno (44), is a coffee farmer who lives and breathes sustainability.
-Jefferson’s Kaynã coffee grown in the São Paulo state of Brazil, is certified to UTZ and has been recognized with the prestigious Brazil Outstanding Coffee Grower award.
+Jefferson Adorno is a coffee farmer who lives and breathes sustainability.
+Jefferson’s Kaynã coffee grown in the São Paulo state of Brazil, is UTZ certified and has been recognized with the prestigious Brazil Outstanding Coffee Grower award.

 We caught up with Jefferson to find out how sustainability helps drive his work.

 Jefferson, first of all: what brought you to coffee farming?

 More than 15 years ago I left my career in electronic engineering to start helping my father here on the coffee farm.
 My parents had already invested in improving conditions for workers on the farm and I built on that work to start developing environmental actions and new management techniques.
 After five years of hard work and difficulties we received the prestigious award ‘Brazil Outstanding Coffee Grower’ in 2009.
 This gave us courage and reinforced our belief that we were heading in the right direction.